 Now as you can imagine there is a ton to know about programming a BAS.
-Because of that, I've spent a lot of time creating a vendor agnostic article that dives deep into the concept of programming a BAS.
-You can check it out by clicking here.
+Because of that, I've spent a lot of time creating a vendor agnostic guide that dives deep into the concept of programming a BAS.

 When it comes to user interfaces you have two real options.
 Those UI options are known as thick-client and thin-client.
 A thick-client is the traditional method that is used for connecting to building automation systems.